DagF/dagfrode-content/index.md

 student.

 ### Plan
-1. The task will start with the identification of some relevant scenarios and a study of current literature.
+1. The task will start with the identification of some relevant scenarios and a study of [current literature][current-literature].
 2. It will then continue with the iterative development of a prototype to be evaluated with users.

 The task is part of a cooperation with the Norwegian Computing Center.